microsoft/AirSim/docs/apis.md

 * `isApiControlEnabled`: Returns true if API control is established.
 If false (which is default) then API calls would be ignored.
 After a successful call to `enableApiControl`, the `isApiControlEnabled` should return true.
 * `ping`: If connection is established then this call will return true otherwise it will be blocked until timeout.

+### Coordinate System
+All AirSim API uses NED coordinate system, i.e., +X is North, +Y is East and +Z is Down.
+All units are in SI system.
+Please note that this is different from coordinate system used internally by Unreal Engine.
+In Unreal Engine, +Z is up instead of down and length unit is in centimeters instead of meters.
+AirSim APIs takes care of the appropriate conversions.
+The starting point of the vehicle is always coordinates (0, 0, 0) in NED system.
+Thus when converting from Unreal coordinates to NED, we first subtract the starting offset and then scale by 100 for cm to m conversion.

 ### APIs for Car
 Car has followings APIs available: